mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 So, you don’t believe that if you sit down exactly, dullness and distraction are struck aside from the beginning, [as Dogen Zenji says].
 But that is called the unique way to participate in peaceful, harmonious, spiritual life.
 Otherwise, no way.
 No way.

 How do you do this?
 You have to just emulate this practice.
-Imitate, as exactly what the ancestors and Buddhists have done.
+Imitate, as exactly what the ancestors and buddhas have done.
 You have to do it.
 And then, you can really deepen your life, and that practice makes your life ripe.

-And then from this ripeness, from this deepening of your life, then you can create philosophy, psychology from this.
+And then from this ripeness, from this deepening your life, then you can create philosophy, psychology from this.
 [From the depths of] the well, psychology and philosophy and religious teaching are coming up.
-But people completely understand the religious teaching reversed, *[he laughs,]* in the opposite way: first there is a teaching, and then we try to mold our life into the teaching.
-Or we try to get the knowledge from the teaching, and then try to be free from something. *You cannot do it*, because your body and mind are always supported by the movement in dynamism, so-called universe.
+But people completely understand the religious teaching reversed, in the opposite way: first there is a teaching, and then we try to mold our life into the teaching. *[He laughs.]* Or we try to get the knowledge from the teaching, and then try to be free from something. *You cannot do it*, because your body and mind are always supported by the movement in dynamism, so-called universe.

 So, who is Katagiri?
 Katagiri is Katagiri.
 Finally, what do you mean?
 Katagiri creates his own phenomenal world, but on the other hand, Katagiri has to stand up constantly in this total dynamic activity, as best as he can.
 And then, he can deepen his life.
 The same applies to your life, whatever you do.
 This is called ...

 *[Tape change.]*

-... and then Dogen Zenji [says here], “This is called right entrance to the Buddha Dharma.”
-Right entrance to get into, to participate in peaceful and harmonious human life.
+... and Dogen Zenji says here, “This is called right entrance to the Buddha Dharma.”
+Right entrance to participate in peaceful and harmonious human life.

 Do you have questions?